presnick/ProgramsInformationPeople/_sources/Sequences/ListMembership.rst

 **Check your understanding**

-.. mchoicemf:: test_question9_4_1
+.. mchoice:: test_question9_4_1
    :answer_a: True
    :answer_b: False
-   :correct: a
    :feedback_a: Yes, 'cat' is an item in the list alist.
    :feedback_b: There are 5 items in the list, 'cat' is one of them.
+   :correct: a

    What is printed by the following statements?